Program on Science, Technology and Society at Harvard|

 Laurence has held positions at the United Nations, the University of Manchester, the Institute for Global Environmental Strategies in Japan, and Land Bank of the Philippines.
 He received his civil engineering degree from Mindanao State University in General Santos City, Philippines where he also obtained his Master’s in Public Administration.
 He also has a master’s degree in Development Studies from the University of Auckland in New Zealand.

-Li, T, Molodtsov, S and Delina, L 2010, Assessment Report on Energy Efficiency Institutional Arrangements in Asia, United Nations, Bangkok.
+T Li, S Molodstov & L Delina 2010 Assessment Report on Energy Efficiency Institutional Arrangements in Asia, Bangkok, Thailand: United Nations.
+ISBN 9211206146.